 -What is the Patterson School's student/faculty ratio?

-Based on the above information, the ratio of students to core Patterson School faculty ranges during the academic year from about 4:1 to 8:1.
+Depending on whether it is spring or fall and whether adjunct faculty are counted, the ratio of students to core Patterson School faculty ranges during the academic year from about 4:1 to 10:1.

 -Why is the Patterson School so small?

 Because this size produces a superior learning dynamic.
 We know from experience that a cohort of around 35-40 offers the best prospects for effective interaction, outreach, and long-term networking.
 First, it guarantees that classes are always small and personal.
 Second, when the Patterson School visits corporations and government agencies, our intimate size makes it possible for ALL students to participate, regardless of specialization.
 Our group can be accommodated in both a boardroom and on a bus.
 Finally, the long-lasting bonds that are formed with colleagues and faculty are rock solid at this end of the quantitative spectrum and grow far more superficial as you move toward a student body of 500, let alone more than 1,000.
 Although our model (a full time, residential, focused masters program) is replicated at some of the best graduate programs in the United States, our intimate size is not.
 That does not mean they believe that bigger in this context means better.
 It is no accident that Harvard Business School divides its large program into "sections" of about 90 students each in an attempt to obtain a similar effect.
 Oxford University's Nuffield College (which similarly specializes in politics and economics) is the same size as the Patterson School.

 -Are Patterson School students in competition with one another?